jmannfeld/homer/README.md

 ## Prerequisites

-- Ensure you have [NVM](https://github.com/nvm-sh/nvm) installed.
+- Ensure you have [nvm](https://github.com/nvm-sh/nvm) installed.
-- Ensure you have Node.js and npm installed.
+- Ensure you have [Node.js and npm](https://nodejs.org/en) installed.

 ## Installation Steps